The need for new house building

 - The percentage of respondents citing a shortage of skilled workers as a major barrier to growth rose again to 44% and when asked to look ahead over the next three years, this concern overtook access to finance for the first time.

 - Asked to rate current lending conditions to SMEs for residential property development from zero to five, the average score was 2.03; this is up significantly from 1.63 last year, and is the highest score for this measure since the question was first asked in 2013.

 - 21% of respondents reported improved lending conditions over the past year, with 11% reporting deteriorating lending conditions; 67% reported no change.

-- 35% of respondents stated that they were involved in sites which were stalled for financial reasons; this was up from 35% last year.
+- 45% of respondents stated that they were involved in sites which were stalled for financial reasons; this was up from 35% last year.

-- 44% of respondents said that there were sites which they would otherwise be interested in but which they believed would be unviable due to likely Section 106, CIL or other obligations; this is up from 49% last year.
+- 49% of respondents said that there were sites which they would otherwise be interested in but which they believed would be unviable due to likely Section 106, Community Infrastructure Levy (CIL) or other obligations; this is up from 49% last year.

 - The average score given for current buyer demand in the housing market (out of 5) was 3.14; this compared to an average score of 3.45 which this year’s respondents gave when asked to assess buyer demand one year ago.

 - 62% reported that the number of small sites opportunities is, if anything, decreasing, though 41% said that small sites are now being taken more seriously by planners and local authorities.